Climate and Average Weather Year Round in Corpus Christi Texas, United States

 Based on the beach/pool score, the best time of year to visit Corpus Christi for hot-weather activities is from late April to mid June.

-The hot season lasts for 3.9 months, from May 29 to September 27, with an average daily high temperature above 88°F. The hottest day of the year is August 12, with an average high of 94°F and low of 78°F.
+The hot season lasts for 3.9 months, from May 29 to September 27, with an average daily high temperature above 88°F. The hottest month of the year in Corpus Christi is August, with an average high of 93°F and low of 78°F.

-The cool season lasts for 2.7 months, from December 3 to February 23, with an average daily high temperature below 72°F. The coldest day of the year is January 5, with an average low of 50°F and high of 66°F.
+The cool season lasts for 2.7 months, from December 3 to February 23, with an average daily high temperature below 72°F. The coldest month of the year in Corpus Christi is January, with an average low of 50°F and high of 67°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.